 Some very commonly used bus bar arrangement are discussed below-

-Single Bus SystemSingle Bus System is simplest and cheapest one.
+Single Bus System is simplest and cheapest one.
 In this scheme all the feeders and transformer bay are connected to only one single bus as show.

 Disadvantages of Single Bus System

-1) One but major difficulty of these type of arrangement is that, maintenance of equipment of any bay cannot be possible without interrupting the feeder or transformer connected to that bay.
+- One but major difficulty of these type of arrangement is that, maintenance of equipment of any bay cannot be possible without interrupting the feeder or transformer connected to that bay.

-Single Bus System with Bus SectionalizerSome advantages are realized if a single bus bar is sectionalized with circuit breaker.
-If there are more than one incoming and the incoming sources and outgoing feeders are evenly distributed on the sections as shown in the figure, interruption of system can be reduced to a good extent.
+Some advantages are realized if a single bus bar is sectionalized with circuit breaker.
+If there are more than one incoming and the incoming sources and outgoing feeders are evenly distributed on the sections as shown in the figure, interruption of a system can be reduced to a reasonable extent.

-Advantages of Single Bus System with Bus SectionalizerIf any of the sources is out of system, still all loads can be fed by switching on the sectional circuit breaker or bus coupler breaker.
-If one section of the bus bar system is under maintenance, part load of the substation can be fed by energizing the other section of bus bar.
+If any of the sources is out of the system, still all loads can be fed by switching on the sectional circuit breaker or bus coupler breaker.
+If one section of the bus bar system is under maintenance, a part load of the substation can be fed by energizing the other section of the bus bar.

 - The use of isolator for bus sectionalizing does not fulfill the purpose.
 The isolators have to be operated ‘off circuit’ and which is not possible without total interruption of bus-bar.
 So investment for bus-coupler breaker is required.

-By closing any of the isolators one can put the feeder to associated bus.
-Both of the buses are energized and total feeders are divided into two groups, one group is fed from one bus and other from other bus.
+By closing any of the isolators, one can put the feeder to the associated bus.
+Both of the buses are energized, and total feeders are divided into two groups, one group is fed from one bus and other from other buses.
 But any feeder at any time can be transferred from one bus to other.
 There is one bus coupler breaker which should be kept close during bus transfer operation.
-For transfer operation, one should first close the bus coupler circuit breaker then close the isolator associated with the bus to where the feeder would be transferred and then open the isolator associated with the bus from where feeder is transferred.
-Lastly after this transfer operation he or she should open the bus coupler breaker.
+For transfer operation, one should first close the bus coupler circuit breaker then close the isolator associated with the bus to where the feeder would be transferred and then open the isolator associated with the bus from where the feeder is transferred.
+Lastly, after this transfer operation, he or she should open the bus coupler breaker.